-To this end, in January of 2004, Mark Zuckerberg began writing the code for this new site that would eventually become Facebook.
-The inspiration for it came from an editorial in The Havard Crimson on Facebook's controversial forerunner "Facesmash."
+In January of 2004, Mark Zuckerberg began writing the code for the new site that would eventually become Facebook.
+The inspiration for it came from an editorial in The Harvard Crimson on Facebook's controversial forerunner, "FaceMash."

 The site's name was taken, by all accounts, from the sheets of paper distributed to the freshman that profiled students and staff at Harvard.

 Facebook was subsequently founded in 2004 by Mark Zuckerberg, Eduardo Saverin, Dustin Moskovitz, and Chris Hughes — all of whom were students at Harvard University.
 Soon after the new site was launched under the URL thefacebook.com.